What kind of data does Elevate Washington ask for?

 - Equipping providers with tools and insights to inform programming decisions and target services to where they’re needed most

-- Influencing policy and practice so that we can increase access to quality programs for youth of color
+- Influencing policy and practice so that we can increase access to quality programs for young people—especially for low-income youth and youth of color

 - Capturing and maintaining youth and staff demographics data so that we have a lens on who’s being served and by whom